-Your best all-around option might be a cash back credit card like the Capital One® Quicksilver® Cash Rewards Credit Card.
+Your best all-around option might be a cash back credit card like the Capital One Quicksilver Cash Rewards Credit Card.
 This card earns 1.5% back on all purchases.
 However, earn unlimited 5% cash back on hotels and rental cars booked through Capital One Travel.
 There is no limit to how much can be earned.
-New cardholders can earn a one-time $200 cash bonus after spending $500 on purchases in the first 3 months from account opening.
+Plus, new cardholders can earn a one-time $200 cash bonus after spending $500 on purchases in the first 3 months from account opening.

 Learn more: Cash Back Credit Cards

 But you can also get a card that earns bonus cash on select purchase categories, such as the Chase Freedom Flex℠.
 The Chase Freedom Flex earns 5% back on select rotating categories, up to $1,500 spent (once activated).
 However, note that your bills may not line up with those categories.

 A third option is a card that earns travel rewards.
-Although most of your monthly bills may be a “non-bonus purchase,” credit cards for travel purchases that earn points or miles can have higher redemption values than cash or gift cards.
+Although most of your monthly bills may be a “non-bonus purchase,” rewards credit cards can have higher redemption values than cash or gift cards.